darkelm/design-blog/docs/SEED_CONTENT.md

 ### 2. POV / Opinion Piece (Required)

 Something your team has a genuine stance on.
-Healthcare design has plenty of territory.
+Digital product design has plenty of territory.

 **Potential topics:**
-- Accessibility in clinical contexts
+- Accessibility in product design
-- Designing for users under stress (patients, caregivers)
+- Designing for users under stress or time pressure
-- Balancing compliance requirements with usability
+- Balancing business requirements with user needs
-- The role of design in patient safety
+- The role of design in product success
-- How your team approaches research in healthcare
+- How your team approaches research in product design
-- Why healthcare design is different (or isn't)
+- Why product design consultancy work is different (or isn't)

 **Pick something you actually care about.** Readers can tell when an opinion piece is written to fill space versus written from conviction.